harvardinformatics/informatics-website/docs/resources/tutorials/replace-genome-whole-genome-alignment-cactus.md

 ---
-title: "[Tutorial] Replace a genome in a whole genome alignment"
+title: "[Tutorial] Replace a genome in a HAL file"
 description: "A tutorial and associated Snakemake workflow to add replace a genome in a whole genome alignment (.hal file)."
 authors:
     - Gregg Thomas